 Rep. Bill Ramos grew up in East Oakland where he saw first-hand the struggles students face when they do not have the resources they need to succeed.
-He attended Humboldt State University where he earned a Bachelor’s Degree in forest sciences and biology.
-Bill served with the US Forest Service in North Bend, Washington as Director of Timber Management, Director of Recreation and Public Services, and the Director of Ecosystem Management where he led a team of biological and earth scientists doing environmental analysis of federal lands.
+He attended Humboldt State University, where he earned a Bachelor’s Degree in forest sciences and biology.
+Bill served with the US Forest Service in North Bend, Washington as Director of Timber Management, Director of Recreation and Public Services, and Director of Ecosystem Management, where he led a team of biological and earth scientists doing environmental analysis of federal lands.

 From 2005 to 2013, Bill served with the U.S. Department of Transportation in the Federal Transit Administration (FTA).
-There he worked as a Community Planner specializing in developing and managing the Tribal Transit Program as well as Rural and Small Urban Area Transit Systems.
+There, he worked as a Community Planner specializing in developing and managing the Tribal Transit Program, as well as Rural and Small Urban Area Transit Systems.
 As the Federal Tribal Liaison, Bill worked collaboratively with 56 tribes in the Pacific Northwest and Alaska to create or improve public transit on tribal lands.
-He also has been a small business owner since 1996.
+He has also been a small business owner since 1996.

 - Developing lower-cost paths to family wage jobs through apprenticeships, certifications, community colleges, as well as working to make four-year degrees more affordable.